terran-project/terran/README.md

 * Utilities to open remote images, recursively find images, and (prettily) visualize results.

+* Checkpoint management tool, so you don't have to manually download pre-trained model files.

 * Face detection provided through the *RetinaFace* model.